scmbradley/taskw-i3blocks/README.md

 The blocklet will display the description of one of the active tasks and an indication of how many other active tasks you have.

+The script has been tested in python 3.6, 3.8 and 3.9, and has no dependencies apart from a standard python install and (obviously) `taskwarrior` and (optionally) `timewarrior`.

+A version of the script has been submitted to [`i3blocks-contrib`](https://github.com/vivien/i3blocks-contrib) but the most up to date version is available from [this repo](https://github.com/scmbradley/taskw-i3blocks).

 ## Config options

  - `TASKW_TF` : whether to display information about tasks (from taskwarrior).
 By default it displays the description of (one of) the active task(s).